-Challenges

-Scandinavia highlighted digital transformation as the most challenging internal factor for financial stability with 36% of respondents ticking it as a challenge.
-This was followed by budget constraints (29%) and operational efficiencies (28%)
+1) Real-time reporting 2) Efficiency 3) Better accuracy Average tech project time to value: Less than 1 year Self-reporting availability: Limited to power users Time to complete period end close: 1-5 days Data processing frequency: Monthly Challenges Scandinavia highlighted digital transformation as the most challenging internal factor for financial stability with 36% of respondents ticking it as a challenge.
+This was followed by budget constraints (29%) and operational efficiencies (28%).
+Skills and training was selected a primary obstacle encountered in using financial data and analytics to make strategic decisions by the highest percentage of Scandinavian respondents at 30%.

-at 30%.

 Across all questions pertaining to challenges and obstacles encountered, Scandinavian respondents reported challenges at rates below or well below the global average.
 For example, while 44% of global respondents cited Data quality and reliability a challenge, only 23% of Scandinavian respondents said the same.
-Only 4% of Scandinavian respondents stated AI is extensively integrated into various financial processes compared to 17% globally.
+Al and technology Only 4% of Scandinavian respondents stated Al is extensively integrated into various financial processes compared to 17% globally.
 58% of Scandinavian respondents reported AI has not been implemented in the finance function.
 This is higher than the global average of 38%.
 26% of Scandinavians reported lack of understanding or expertise in Al technologies as a top barrier preventing greater adoption of Al in financial management although at a lower rate than the global average of 38%.
 Concerns about data privacy and security was number 2.
-Scandinavia was only one of two regions that cited real-time reporting as a top three benefit of Al. This is perhaps not surprising as they were also the only region where the majority of respondents stated their data processing frequency was monthly.
+Priorities Scandinavia was only one of two regions that cited real-time reporting as a top three benefit of Al. This is perhaps not surprising as they were also the only region where the majority of respondents stated their data processing frequency was monthly.
 31% of Scandinavians said it took less than a year to deliver a significant technology / finance change program from project inception to delivering value.
-This was well ahead of the global average of 18%
+This was well ahead of the global average of 18%.
+Scandinavia was one of only two regions where the majority of respondents stated IT would be best to lead the vision and strategy for AI in the finance function.
+Region: Singapore Using relevant responses, we've calculated where companies in Singapore stacked up against eight other surveyed regions Al Usage Rank